Collaborations

 The mission of the International Liaison Committee on Resuscitation (ILCOR) is to identify and review international science and information relevant to cardiopulmonary resuscitation, emergency cardiovascular care and first aid, and to offer consensus on treatment recommendations.
 The evidence evaluation process is performed by different task forces.

-One of the CEBaP staff members was appointed as a member of the ILCOR First Aid Task Force.
-This task force identifies and prioritizes first aid questions to be addressed and performs detailed evidence reviews using the GRADE methodology.
+One of the CEBaP researchers is a member of the ILCOR First Aid Task Force.
+This Task Force identifies and prioritizes first aid questions to be addressed and performs detailed evidence reviews using the GRADE methodology.

 EBPracticeNet